webplatform/docs-wpd/Editors_Guide/step_2_communicate_with_the_online_community/index.md

 ==Join the public-webplatform@w3.org mailing list==
 * We announce initiatives and discuss proposals on the W3.org mailing list. [http://lists.w3.org/Archives/Public/public-webplatform/ Subscribe] to the w3.org mailing list to stay in touch.

-==Ask questions or help others in the forum==
-* Log into the [http://talk.webplatform.org/forums/ WebPlatform forum].

 ==Access the bug-tracking system==

 We've just installed a new issues tracking system at [http://project.webplatform.org project.webplatform.org].